AkHiL667/Rebirth/README.md

 ### Mobile (iOS Safari, Android Chrome)
 1. Open the app in your mobile browser
-2. Tap the "Install Rebirth App" button in the Profile section
-3. Follow the browser's installation prompts
+2. If you see an Install/Add to Home Screen prompt in the address bar/menu, use it
+3. If the in‑app Install button is visible in Profile, tap it to trigger the native prompt
+4. If no button is visible, use the Manual Installation steps below
-4. The app will appear on your home screen
+5. The app will appear on your home screen

 ### Manual Installation
 If automatic installation isn't available:
 - **iOS**: Tap the share button → "Add to Home Screen"
 - **Android**: Tap the menu (⋮) → "Add to Home Screen"

+#### Why an in‑app Install button may not appear
+- Modern browsers sometimes suppress the `beforeinstallprompt` event and show their own install UI (omnibox/menu)
+- The app remains installable; use the browser UI described above
+- In the Profile page, the Install button remains available and will either trigger the prompt (when supported) or guide you to install via the browser menu

 ## 🎯 Usage Guide